-The Department of the Environment and Energy contributes to the Asia-Pacific Economic Cooperation (APEC) Energy Security Initiative (ESI) through data and information sharing on a range of energy policy issues.
+The Department of Industry, Innovation and Science contributes to the Asia-Pacific Economic Cooperation (APEC) Energy Security Initiative (ESI) through data and information sharing on a range of energy policy issues.

 APEC energy cooperation is conducted under the framework of the ESI which was first put forward by the APEC Energy Working Group (EWG) in the year 2000.
 The objective of the ESI is to prepare the region for potential energy supply disruptions and subsequent impacts on economic activities.